-The compliant control of the contact model-based methods could be separated into two parts: global planning and concrete realization.
-The global planning module's task is to generate appropriate force and moment value for the concrete realization module according to the geometrical constraints\cite{tang2016autonomous}\cite{zhang2018jamming} between the peg and hole, and for some of the sensor-less methods, an extra attractive region constraint \cite{su2017study}\cite{su2012sensor} would be introduced.
-There are several ways to achieve concrete realization.
-Position control is the most common way—it has the advantages of high repeatable accuracy, but it is mainly used on some flexible assembly tasks\cite{jasim2014position}; while force control relies on the force and torque data from the joint by current detection.
-On most industrial robots, this data is inaccurate and has a significant impact on the actual performance of the force control.
-To handle the environmental uncertainties during the assembly process, some researchers implement the hybrid position/force control\cite{de2005sensorless}\cite{park2017compliance}, especially on rigid assembly tasks.

-The contact model-based method could handle higher accuracy peg-in-hole assembly tasks in a structured environment than the VS-based methods.
-However, the model-based methods do not perform well in an uncertain environment, mainly because the model-based methods could hardly recognize the contact states well and were not generalizable enough for variable task environments.
-Therefore, some model-free methods such as learning from demonstration methods (LFD) and reinforcement learning (RL)-based methods are gradually gaining in popularity\cite{kober2013reinforcement}.
+The compliant control of contact model-based methods can be divided into two components: decision making and concrete realization.
+The decision making module is responsible for generating suitable force and moment values for the concrete realization module, according to the geometric constraints\cite{tang2016autonomous}\cite{zhang2018jamming} between the peg and hole.
+For some sensor-less methods, an additional attractive region constraint may be introduced\cite{su2017study}\cite{su2012sensor}.
+Concrete realization can be achieved in several ways.
+Position control is the most prevalent method—while it boasts high repeatable accuracy, it is primarily utilized for assembly tasks with flexible material items\cite{jasim2014position}.
+In contrast, force control depends on the force and torque data from the joint, detected by current measurements.
+For most industrial robots, this data is inaccurate and significantly affects the force control's actual performance.
+To address environmental uncertainties during the assembly process, some researchers employ hybrid position/force control\cite{de2005sensorless}\cite{park2017compliance}, particularly in rigid assembly tasks.
+Contact model-based methods can handle high-precision peg-in-hole assembly tasks in structured environments more effectively than VS-based methods.
+However, these model-based methods falter in uncertain environments, primarily due to their difficulty in accurately recognizing contact states and their lack of generalizability for varying task environments.
+Consequently, model-free methods such as learning from demonstration (LFD) and reinforcement learning (RL)-based methods are gaining traction\cite{kober2013reinforcement}.